 A red-eye is great if you’re the sort who can sleep anywhere, but consider paying for a seat with more legroom so you can sleep on the plane – Scoot’s Super and Stretch seats are closer to the front of the plane so you do get more room and off the plane more quickly.
 The 787 Dreamliner planes also have a ScootinSilence zone near the front that restricts children under 12, so that’s an option if you need some peace and quiet as well.

 Alternatively if the flight isn’t too full, book a seat close to the back as most people prefer to sit nearer the front so you might score an empty row if you are lucky.

 Food-wise, I got to try the nasi lemak on the way up and the beef stew on the way back – I definitely recommend the beef stew with the curly pasta, and I’m pretty sure I was making my seat mates hungry.

 I’m looking out for more off the beaten track things to do in Taiwan, particularly in Taipei and its surrounding districts that you can daytrip to.
 Hit me up if you have any recommendations on places for me to check out.

 See the full series of my unique experiences in Taiwan here or follow me on Instagram @jac_theocctrav and check out #TaiwanderingWithScoot for updates of my trip adventures.
-If you have more time to spend in Taiwan, why not check out all my Taiwan posts to see what else the other parts of Taiwan have to offer.
+If you have more time to spend in Taiwan, why not check out the rest of the posts in this series:

 This trip to Taiwan and blog post was sponsored by Scoot.
 Scoot flies to Taipei every day and Kaohsiung 3-4 times a week – visit the Scoot website for more.